We reviewed all the top child sponsorship organizations – Here are the best options for 2020.

 As a new sponsor, what matters to you.
 Are you trying to have the most contact with the child?
 That means some of your sponsorship donation will be spent on the staff needed to facilitate the letters, emails, or gifts.
 Are you trying to make the most impact?
 Then find out which charity project have the best proven outcomes.
 Are you concerned with child-evangelism?
 Then look for programs that partner with local churches.

-Our top pick for groups that share the Christian message.
+Compassion is our top pick for groups that share the Christian message with kids in poverty.

 Of all the major groups that let you sponsor a child.
 Only Compassion and Samaritan’s Purse emphasize spreading the Christian Gospel as part of their sponsorship program goals.
 Most of the groups listed below started with a Christian ethic, but they do have evolved in their approach.
 When you donate to Compassion you give the world hope in Jesus Christ as well as the helping meed their needs.

 Compassion International’s holistic child development through sponsorship program is designed to release children from economic, physical, social and spiritual poverty.
 Compassion revolutionized the fight against poverty by rooting its program for children exclusively in local churches and is the only sponsorship program to be validated through independent, empirical research.
 Compassion partners with more than 6,500 churches in 25 countries to release over 1.8 million children and young adults from poverty in Jesus’ name.

 Compassion International is a Christian humanitarian aid child sponsorship organization dedicated to the long-term development of children living in poverty around the world.
 Compassion International, headquartered in Colorado Springs, Colorado, functions in 25 countries such as Bolivia, Colombia, Mexico, Haiti, and Kenya.https://en.wikipedia.org/wiki/Compassion_International

 Samaritans Purse is our choice for trust among Christian churches.